unix2dossss/RubyBnb/README.md

 # RubyBnb
-A rub on rails airbnb clone
+A ruby on rails airbnb clone